 Finding Help for Solar Orphans

-If your solar installer has closed, it can feel overwhelming, but there are ways to move forward.
-Consider reaching out to a third-party maintenance provider who specializes in orphaned systems.
-The GreenLancer team can take over where your original installer left off, handling everything from fixing specific issues to routine system checkups.
+If your solar installer has closed and you’re left with a solar orphan, it can feel overwhelming.
+However, there are ways to move forward.
+Start by contacting a third-party maintenance provider who specializes in helping solar orphans.
+GreenLancer can help you address any issues and get your system back on track.
 You might also want to contact your loan provider or equipment manufacturer to see if they have partnerships with service providers to help get your system back in shape.

-The rise in solar bankruptcies stems from several interconnected challenges, primarily related to scaling issues, financial strains, and market competition.
-While solar demand has surged, not all companies have the infrastructure or cash flow to expand sustainably.
-Some solar installers struggle to keep up with the rapid growth, leading to operational inefficiencies that ultimately impact their bottom line.
+The rise in solar bankruptcies has resulted from a mix of scaling challenges, financial difficulties, and intense market competition.
+While solar demand has grown rapidly, not all companies have the infrastructure or cash flow to expand sustainably.
+Many solar installers struggle to keep up with this growth, leading to inefficiencies that negatively affect their financial stability.

-Recent solar bankruptcy examples, like Pink Energy, illustrate these issues.
-Once a significant player across multiple states, Pink Energy faced challenges managing its rapid expansion and went bankrupt, leaving homeowners with incomplete or unserviced systems.
-For homeowners, a solar bankruptcy means finding new service providers for maintenance, paying out-of-pocket for repairs, or dealing with underperforming systems—all of which can undermine their solar investment.
+Recent solar bankruptcies and closures, such as Pink Energy, highlight these issues.
+Once a major player in multiple states, Pink Energy faced challenges managing its rapid growth, ultimately going bankrupt and leaving homeowners with incomplete or unserviced systems.
+For homeowners, a solar bankruptcy means finding new service providers, paying for repairs out-of-pocket, or dealing with underperforming systems—all of which can diminish the value of their solar investment.

 Finding a trusted service provider like GreenLancer ensures you get the necessary maintenance, repairs, and monitoring to optimize your system’s efficiency.
 Additionally, understanding your financial and legal options helps you make the most of your solar investment, despite the challenges of a solar company closing.